ADD CONDITION

 Uses and Indications

-This drug is indicated for the temporary relief of cough associated with the common cold.
-Additionally, it is indicated for the temporary relief of occasional minor irritation and sore throat.
+This drug is indicated for the temporary relief of cough associated with a cold.
+It also provides relief from occasional minor irritation and sore throat.

 Dosage and Administration